isomerpages/moe-ast-pesta/_open-resource/Informal Professional Learning/Social Media.md

 description: ""
 third_nav_title: Informal Professional Learning
 ---
-<p>As an organization committed to advancing professional learning for educators,
+<p>PESTA is committed to advancing professional learning for educators through
-we recognize the power of social media as a dynamic platform to share valuable content with the teaching community.
-Through channels like Instagram and YouTube, we disseminate practical strategies, insightful resources, and inspiring stories that educators can engage with at their convenience.
-This approach complements our traditional workshops and school engagements, fostering continuous, informal learning and connecting teachers across diverse contexts.
-By leveraging social media, we aim to build vibrant professional learning networks that support collaboration, innovation, and the ongoing development of teaching practices.</p>
+social media as a dynamic platform where the teaching fraternity shares valuable ideas and experiences.
+Our Facebook, Instagram and YouTube channels offer practical teaching strategies, curated resources and inspiring stories, all readily accessible to educators.
+This informal approach to learning and networking complements our structured workshops and school engagements, fostering continuous growth and meaningful connections across diverse teaching communities.
+Through these digital platforms, we nurture vibrant professional learning networks that spark collaboration, innovation and excellence in teaching practices.</p>
 <h3>PESTA Facebook</h3>
 <p>For PE teachers.
 By PE teachers.
 With PE teachers.</p>
 <p>Join us on the largest online MOE PE teachers' network here!
 With over